From Repose to Resurrection: the Intermediate State of Souls

 - Elder Porphyrios: “I didn’t want to think about hell and about tollgates.
 I didn’t remember my sins, although I had many.
 I set them aside.
 I remembered only the love of God and was glad.”

-- Elder Paisios: “When a soul is prepared and ascends to Heaven, the toll booths can’t bother it.
-However, if it is not prepared, it is tortured by the toll booths.
-Sometimes God allows the toll houses to be seen for the soul of a person who needs it, at the hour in which it is in agony, to help us who are still alive, that we might struggle to pay our debts here.
-Do you remember the event with Theodora?
-God’s compassion, in other words, allowed some things to be seen, to help others to repent.”
+- Elder Paisios: “When a soul is well prepared and ascending to Heaven, the demons can’t assault it.
+If it isn’t prepared, it is tortured by the demons.
+Sometimes God may allow a soul with unpaid debts at the time of his death to see the tollgates, so that we, who will continue to live, struggle to repay our debts here.
+Do you remember reading about the event with Theodora?
+In other words, God provides that some people see certain things to help others repent.”